microsoft/vscode-docs/docs/getstarted/themes.md

 ![Advanced Token Color Customization](images/themes/token_color_customization_advanced.png)

 >**Note**: Directly configuring TextMate rules is an advanced skill as you need to understand on how TextMate grammars work.
-Go [here](/api/extension-guides/color-theme.md) for more information.
+Go to the [Color Theme guide](/api/extension-guides/color-theme.md) for more information.

 Again, to customize a specific theme only, use the following syntax: